skalafut/learningRussian/README.md

 The data directory contains text files needed to run the game.
 The file data/englishToItalianList.txt contains a list of English words and phrases, and their translations into Italian.
 To use the game for another language, the only change is that a different txt file should be used instead of englishToItalianList.txt.
-In the txt file, the two translations must be separated by a colon.
+In the txt file, the two translations must be separated by a colon, and all white space characters between words on a single line must be replaced with underscores.
 The file data/gameScoreHistory.txt keeps track of information pertinent to the user's performance in all prior games, including when the games were played, the number of words tested, and the number of words translated correctly.